Chart Color Schemes

 An assessment of population growth drivers in McMahons Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of McMahons Point is estimated at around 2,533, reflecting an increase of 218 people since the 2021 Census which reported a population of 2,315.
-This growth was inferred from AreaSearch's estimate of 2,531 residents following examination of ABS's latest ERP data release in June 2024 and validation of four new addresses since the Census date.
-The suburb's population density is 7,237 persons per square kilometer, placing it within the top 10% of national locations assessed by AreaSearch.
-McMahons Point's growth rate of 9.4% since the 2021 census exceeded both its SA3 area (5.6%) and SA4 region, indicating its status as a growth leader.
-Overseas migration contributed approximately 84.0% of overall population gains in recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+As of February 2026, the population of McMahons Point is estimated at around 2,533 people.
+This reflects an increase of 218 individuals since the 2021 Census, which recorded a population of 2,315.
+The current population estimate is inferred from AreaSearch's validation of new addresses and examination of ABS data released in June 2024.
+This growth equates to a density ratio of 7,237 persons per square kilometer, placing McMahons Point in the top 10% of national locations assessed by AreaSearch.
+The suburb's population growth since the 2021 Census (9.4%) exceeded both its SA3 area (5.6%) and SA4 region, marking it as a growth leader.
+Overseas migration contributed approximately 84.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population